Home > All Recipes > Breakfast > Caramel Banana Overnight Oats

 • Add the milk, coconut cream, 2 tablespoons of maple syrup caramel sauce, vanilla, and salt.
 Mix until thoroughly incorporated and creamy.
 Add the oat milk and stir until smooth.

-1 cup oat milk, 1/3 cup unsweetened canned coconut milk or cream, full fat, 2 to 3 tablespoons Maple Syrup Caramel Sauce, 1 teaspoon vanilla extract, 1 pinch salt
+1 cup oat milk, 1/3 cup unsweetened canned coconut cream, full fat, 2 to 3 tablespoons Maple Syrup Caramel Sauce, 1 teaspoon vanilla extract, 1 pinch salt

 • Sprinkle the oats into the liquid and stir to combine.
 Note – At this point, you can taste test the oats and add more maple caramel sauce if you prefer sweeter oats.
 Keep in mind maple syrup caramel sauce is used as a topping as well.
 Cover and refrigerate the oats at least overnight.